-Effective July 1, 2016 through June 30, 2017, the Board will pay 85% of the premium cost for single and dependent coverage for the District's Vision Plan, which provides for the following coverage:
+Effective July 1, 2022 the Board will pay 89% of the premium cost for single and dependent coverage for the District's Vision Plan, which provides for the following coverage:

-- A. Examinations covered at 100% of UCR - B. \$200.00 maximum for prescription glasses every two consecutive years. - C. Ocular examinations; once every two years.
+- A. Examinations covered at 100% of UCR - B. \$200.00 maximum for prescription glasses every twenty four months. - C. Ocular examinations once every twenty four months.